Unavoidable patterns and plane paths in dense topological graphs: Unavoidable patterns in complete bipartite topological graphs

 \begin{proof} Label each vertex $v$ of $G$ by the four-tuple $(l_1,l_2,l_3,l_4)$, where $l_i$ is the edge number of the longest monotone path in color $i$ ending at $v$.
 If any of these paths have at least $m$ edges we are done.
 If this is not the case, then all the labels are from $\{0,\dots,m-1\}^4$, so by the pigeonhole principle, some $t+1$ vertices must share the same label.
 We claim that these vertices induce a monochromatic clique in the fifth color.
 Indeed, assume the vertex $u$ precedes vertex $v$ in the vertex order and the edge $uv$ receives color $i$.
 Consider the longest monotone path in color $i$ ending at $u$.
 Extending this path with the $uv$ edge we get a longer monotone path in color $i$ ending at $v$ showing that $u$ and $v$ cannot share the same label unless $i=5$.
 This proves the lemma. \end{proof}

 Let $r(k;r)$ be the minimum integer $n$ such that every $r$-coloring of the edges of the complete graph on $n$ vertices contains a monochromatic clique on $k$ vertices.
-The existence of $r(k;r)$ follows by the famous theorem of Ramsey \cite{R30}, and following the arguments of Erd\H os-Szekeres \cite{ES}, we have \begin{lemma} $r(k;r) < r^{rk}.$ \end{lemma}
+The existence of $r(k;r)$ follows by the famous theorem of Ramsey \cite{R30}, and following the arguments of Erd\H{o}s--Szekeres \cite{ES}, we have \begin{lemma} $r(k;r) < r^{rk}.$ \end{lemma}

 \begin{proof}[Proof of Theorem~\ref{main}] Let $G$ be a complete bipartite simple topological graph whose vertex set is $U \cup V$, where $|U| = m > 2(k-1)^4$ and $|V| = n \geq 2^{k^{5k}}$.
 We assume without loss of generality that $m = 2(k-1)^4+1$ (otherwise we simply ignore the extra vertices in $U$).
 There is nothing to prove when $k=1$.
 When $k=2$, since $K_{3,3}$ is not planar, we can find a pair of crossing edges $u_1v_1$ and $u_2v_2$ in $G$, and as $G$ is simple, the induced topological subgraph on $u_1,u_2,v_1,v_2$ is weakly isomorphic to $C_{2,2}$.
 Therefore, we assume $k\geq 3$ for the rest of this proof.